sorribas/mongoexpressgen/README.md

 mongoexpressgen db atlasdb countries cities
 ```

-where `atlasdb` is the name of the MongoDB database and `countries` and `cities` are the name of the collections in said database.
+where `atlasdb` is the name of the MongoDB database and `countries` and `cities` are the names of the collections in said database.

 After that you can generate a RESTful API with the generator.